Islandora/migrate_islandora_csv/README.md

 To ingest files (i.e. just the raw binaries) from a CSV, you need:
 * a column in the CSV containing paths to the files you wish to ingest, and
 * the files need to be accessible from the server that's running Drupal so that the Migrate framework can find them.

 This tutorial assumes you're working with the sample images provided in the module, which will be located at `/var/www/html/drupal/web/modules/contrib/migrate_islandora_csv/data/images`.
 When you're migrating for real, the files will have to be uploaded or otherwise made accessible to the server before this point.

-Open (#fixme like in Vim? do i actually need to edit these, or just look??) up the csv file at `/var/www/html/drupal/web/modules/contrib/migrate_islandora_csv/data/migration.csv`, and you'll see a `file` column containing paths to the sample images.
+Look at the csv file at `/data/migration.csv`, and you'll see a `file` column containing paths to the sample images.

 |file|
 |----|